graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 minimizes any introduced overhead that could skew the results in the other direction.

-[Note: When doing this on your own, inspection of the resulting compiled instructions is recommended to ensure that each loop iteration is run independently.]
+[Note: If doing this on your own without the aid of the CLAMH/JMH harnesses, inspection of the resulting compiled instructions is recommended to ensure that each loop iteration is run independently.]

 -   The benchmark harness takes care of this by generating the loop code for you.
 Each implementation of the benchmark harness will generate code